camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 ### Signed Authentication Requests

 It is RECOMMENDED that signed authentication requests be used, as specified by [OIDC](https://openid.net/specs/openid-connect-core-1_0.html#JWTRequests).
 The same key MAY be used for signing the authentication request as is used for [client authentication](#client-authentication).
+In addition, this document defines that:
+  * Values for the mandatory parameters `scope`, `response_type`, `client_id` and `redirect_uri` MUST be included using the OAuth2.0 request syntax.
+The values for these parameters MUST match those in the signed request object.
+  * For all other parameters, the authorization server MUST only use the parameters contained in the signed request object.

 It is RECOMMENDED that the value of the `aud` field of the signed authentication request is the URL of the [Authorization Endpoint](https://openid.net/specs/openid-connect-core-1_0.html#AuthorizationEndpoint).
 The authorization server MAY accept different values of the `aud` field e.g. the `issuer` field of its [OpenID Provider Metadata](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata).